Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 All property data sourced from our scraper pipeline as of April 2026.
 Prices and rents reflect actual listings and recent transaction comparables.
 SGD conversions at 1 SGD = 3.40 MYR.
 Stamp duty, LTV, and tax rates are based on current Malaysian law and are subject to change.
 This post is not financial advice.
 Consult a qualified Malaysian property lawyer and tax advisor before making any investment decision.

-Get the Foreign Buyer Edition — SGD 999 →
+Or get the full Foreign Buyer Edition directory (SGD 999) →